WeiWeiiFu/GEOL0069-London-vegetation-cover_K-means_CNN/README.md

 plt.show()

 <img width="1215" alt="Screenshot 2025-06-03 at 08 22 07" src="https://github.com/user-attachments/assets/92fb00b9-9da1-4794-9b3b-31af0502851b" />

 ## CNN - Convolutional Neural Networksv
+### Key Components of CNN

+Convolutional Layer : This is the core building block of a CNN.
+It slides a filter (smaller in size than the input data) over the input data (like an image) to produce a feature map or convolved feature.
+The primary purpose of a convolution is to extract features from the input data.
+Pooling Layer: Pooling layers are used to reduce the dimensions of the feature maps, thereby reducing the number of parameters and computation in the network.
+The most common type of pooling is max pooling.
+Fully Connected Layer: After several convolutional and pooling layers, the final classification is done using one or more fully connected layers.
+Neurons in a fully connected layer have connections to all activations in the previous layer, as seen in regular neural networks.
+Activation Functions: Non-linearity is introduced into the CNN using activation functions.
+The Rectified Linear Unit (ReLU) is the most commonly used activation function in CNNs.

 Convolutional Neural Networks, commonly known as CNNs, are a class of deep neural networks specially designed to process data with grid-like topology, such as images.
 Originating from the visual cortex’s biological processes, CNNs are revolutionising the way we understand and interpret visual data.
 Advantages of CNNs:
 Parameter Sharing: A feature detector (filter) that’s useful in one part of the image can be useful in another part of the image Sparsity of Connections: In each layer, each output value depends only on a small number of input values, making the computation more efficient.